seansummers/docker-alpine-miller/README.md

 Miller is like sed, awk, cut, join, and sort for name-indexed data such as CSV and tabular JSON.

-$ alias mlr='docker run --rm -i miller'
+$ alias mlr='docker run --rm -i seansummers/alpine-miller:4.0.0'

 | Date | Size | Version
 | --- | --- | ---: